 In the retail world, you probably often hear about multichannel and omnichannel selling.
 These two terms are frequently confused with each other despite having different meanings.
 If a business sells products on more than one channel, it’s already considered multichannel.
 However, omnichannel represents something much more complex than that.

 Multichannel vs. Omnichannel

 Multichannel: Meaning many channels, multichannel retail focuses mainly on the brand’s products and sales offerings.
-Customers can access to buy on whichever channel of their preference since these separate channels can be a purchase stop on its own.
+Customers can access to buy on whichever channel of their preference since these separate channels can be a purchase stop on their own.